mukobi/Portfolio-Generator/source/software/content/README.md

-# Sticks and Stones Software
+# Gabriel Mukobi Software
-A website for the software development portfolio of Gabriel Mukobi
+A website for the software development portfolio of Gabriel Mukobi.

 # Source